 Instructions

-- In a large bowl whisk the flour, cornstarch, cream of tartar, baking soda, salt, cinnamon, nutmeg, and cloves together.
+- Whisk the dry ingredients.
+In a large bowl whisk the flour, cornstarch, cream of tartar, baking soda, salt, cinnamon, pumpkin pie spice, and ginger together.